 What to Do Right Now

-When one or a loved one is nearing the end of detox or an inpatient program, the last thing one would want to do before the day of discharge is to have a plan in place before discharge day.
-You cannot just turn up at the front door with a bag in your hand and see what happens next.
+If you or someone you love is approaching the end of detox or an inpatient program, the most important thing you can do is have a plan in place before discharge day.
+Don’t wait until you’re standing at the front door with a bag in your hand to figure out what’s next.

 The Decision That Changes Everything